“We don’t use a sales deck. We just do demos.”

 Visuals.
 Over 65% of people learn best visually, and visual presentations are 43% more persuasive than bullet-point ones.
-If you don’t believe the statistics, look at behavior of your coworkers: Moments before a meeting, they are scrolling through Instagram, Slacking GIFs, and texting Emojis.
-Afterwards, they are checking Snap stories, liking Facebook photos, and commenting on Linkedin videos.
+If you don’t believe the statistics, look at the behavior of your coworkers: Moments before a meeting, they are scrolling through Instagram, Slacking GIFs, and texting Emojis.
+Afterward, they are checking Snap stories, liking Facebook photos, and commenting on Linkedin videos.

 How are do you expect your bullet point slides to compete?

 2A.
 Customizing your Content.
 Regardless of which storyline you are using, you have opportunities to customize your deck periodically throughout.
 The most important slide to do this is your opening.

 “Your first slide needs to be about what you’ve learned from YOUR CUSTOMERS.
 Use the voice of your customers to give you credibility.” – Doug Landis

 To really stand out, you can customize your deck to your prospect’s brand as well.
 Standard practice is dragging and dropping in logos, but you can take it a step further and use your prospect’s brand colors as a theme throughout.